TrueTurbi/SpyingGnome/README.md

 # SpyingGnome

 A fully configurable consumable checker for your raids.
-SpyingGnome helps raid leaders and officers ensure everyone in the raid has the proper flasks, elixirs, food buffs, and protection potions before engaging bosses.

 ## What Does SpyingGnome Do?